walmartlabs/linearroad/GENERATEDATA.md

 # How to generate data files

 ## Notes
 2016-03-07: Initially a few cleansing and combination scripts were re-written in C which yielded tremendous speed benefits.
-Most required actions were halved or reduced to a third of the original time.
-Then, the scripts were re-written in Java and surprising the performance was even faster.
-All the scripts were re-written in Java and now a 250 expressway data set can be combined, modified, and completely prepped in less than 24 hours.
+Most required steps were halved or reduced to a third of the original time.
+Then, the scripts were re-written in Java and surprisingly the performance was even faster.
+All the scripts were re-written in Java (8u73).
+Now a 250 expressway data set can be combined, modified, and completely prepped in less than 24 hours.
 A database is no longer necessary.
 Generation of raw original files also no longer requires a database.
 Details, scripts, and usage follow below.
-Set up of raw file generators remains the same, but some script changes allows for data-generation without a database.
+Set up of raw file generators is also modified to no longer need a database.

 2016-02-03: New scripts have been written (but not yet posted) to reduce the time required for many of the tasks below.
 For example, the creation of re-entrant cars has gone from days to hours--and the number of re-entrant cars is also much greater.
 Also, the process of cleaning raw files and creating historical tolls has also been parallelized to take advantage of multiple cores and multiple machines.